Progress Software Co. (NASDAQ:PRGS) Shares Sold by Marshall Wace LLP

 Marshall Wace LLP trimmed its holdings in Progress Software Co.
 (NASDAQ:PRGS – Get Rating) by 75.9% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 16,575 shares of the software maker’s stock after selling 52,196 shares during the period.
 Marshall Wace LLP’s holdings in Progress Software were worth $815,000 at the end of the most recent reporting period.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
-Shareholders of record on Tuesday, March 1st will be issued a dividend of $0.175 per share.
-The ex-dividend date is Monday, February 28th.
-This represents a $0.70 annualized dividend and a yield of 1.59%.
-Progress Software’s dividend payout ratio is presently 40.00%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 15th.
+Shareholders of record on Tuesday, March 1st will be given a dividend of $0.175 per share.
+The ex-dividend date of this dividend is Monday, February 28th.
+This represents a $0.70 dividend on an annualized basis and a yield of 1.59%.
+Progress Software’s dividend payout ratio (DPR) is presently 40.00%.

-Several equities analysts have recently weighed in on PRGS shares.
-StockNews.com raised Progress Software from a “buy” rating to a “strong-buy” rating in a research note on Friday.
-Citigroup reduced their price objective on Progress Software from $50.00 to $48.00 in a research note on Wednesday, January 19th.
-Finally, Zacks Investment Research raised Progress Software from a “hold” rating to a “strong-buy” rating and set a $51.00 price objective on the stock in a research note on Tuesday, January 25th.
-One equities research analyst has rated the stock with a hold rating, three have assigned a buy rating and two have assigned a strong buy rating to the company.
-According to MarketBeat.com, Progress Software has an average rating of “Buy” and an average price target of $55.00.
+Several equities research analysts recently commented on the company.
+Citigroup dropped their target price on Progress Software from $50.00 to $48.00 in a report on Wednesday, January 19th.
+StockNews.com upgraded Progress Software from a “buy” rating to a “strong-buy” rating in a report on Friday.
+Finally, Zacks Investment Research upgraded Progress Software from a “hold” rating to a “strong-buy” rating and set a $51.00 target price on the stock in a report on Tuesday, January 25th.
+One analyst has rated the stock with a hold rating, three have assigned a buy rating and two have issued a strong buy rating to the company.
+According to data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $55.00.

 Progress Software Profile (Get Rating)